top of page

 I stepped away from my voice for a while.
 I was scared and didn't know what to do with it.
 I needed to pay the bills and got sidetracked by trying to do something mainstream.

-But what I realised very quickly is that nobody cared.
-Nobody wants another generic voice.
-When people have cared the most about my work is when it has been true to what I care about.
-When I haven't worried about external validation and the how's and why's of getting paid.
-But when I just made work that felt important.
-The work I would do even if I wasn't getting paid.
+The times when people have paid attention to my work is when it has been true to what I care about.
+When I haven't worried about external validation; and the how's and why's of getting paid.

 Comments